lambdaprime/xfunction/README.md

-xfunction - Java module which provides set of extensions for standard Java APIs:
+xfunction - Java library which provides set of extensions for standard Java APIs:

 - ThrowingRunnable, ThrowingSupplier, ThrowingFunction and others
 - functions to convert lambdas which throw checked exceptions to unchecked ones